asdfjkl/ctegaki-lib/README.md

 Tricky point here: Do not try to use both printf and wprintf in your program.
-Likely, no output from printf will be given (undefined compiler behaviour, worked for me in OS X / Clang, but not in Linux/gcc).
+Likely, no output from wprintf will be given (undefined compiler behaviour, worked for me in OS X / Clang, but not in Linux/gcc).